JeremyDuncan/JeremyDuncan/README.md

 ### Hi there 👋
 I'm Jeremy Duncan,

-  I'm a veteran that has over a decade of experience as an Electronic Technician and Network Administrator.
-I've been in the process of transitioning from my military career to a new career as a software engineer.
-During this transition I have been going to Devry University full-time working towards a Bachelor's of Science in Computer Information Systems with a focus in Software Programming.
+  <p>I'm a highly motivated veteran that has over a decade of experience as an Electronic Technician and Network Administrator.
+I love solving problems and I work well with teams to accomplish projects.</p>
+  <p>I've been in the process of transitioning from my military career to a new career as a software engineer.
+During this transition I have been going to DeVry University full-time working towards a Bachelor's of Science in Computer Information Systems with a focus in Software Programming.</p>
+  <p>While going to DeVry I have also been aggressively self-learning other software languages and technologies such as JavaScript, HTML, CSS, Python, React, C#, Java, and Swift.</p>
+  <p>I am </p>

 [![Jeremy's GitHub stats](https://github-readme-stats.vercel.app/api?username=JeremyDuncan)](https://github.com/JeremyDuncan/github-readme-stats)